 Vegetative propagation is an asexual method of plant reproduction that occurs in its leaves, roots and stem.
 This can occur through fragmentation and regeneration of specific vegetative parts of plants.

-Artificial method of vegetative propagation is carried out by humans on the fields and laboratories.
+The artificial method of vegetative propagation is carried out by humans in the fields and laboratories.
 Artificially occurring forms of vegetative reproduction involve:

-Tissue Culture – For this, to grow a new plant, the plant cells from various parts of a plant are cultivated in a laboratory.
-This technique is useful in growing the number of rare and endangered species of plants which can not grow under natural conditions.
+For this, to grow a new plant, the plant cells from various parts of a plant are cultivated in a laboratory.
+This technique is useful in growing the number of rare and endangered species of plants that can not grow under natural conditions.